ComputationalAgingLab/ComputAge/README.md

 # ComputAgeBench

 A module in the `computage` library for epigenetic aging clocks benchmarking.
-This library is tightly bound with `computage_bench` huggingface [repository](https://huggingface.co/datasets/computage/computage_bench) where all DNA methylation data can be retrieved from.
+This library is tightly bound with `computage_bench` huggingface [repository](https://huggingface.co/datasets/computage/computage_bench) where all DNA methylation data of **66** GSEs from more than **50** studies can be retrieved from.
 All details on our methodology of epigenetic aging clocks benchmarking and results can be found in the paper [...upcoming...].

 ## Introduction